HotpotDesign/Imagen-Mini-HotpotGen1/README.md

 ## Jobs
 If you like working on hard problems at the intersection of creativity and technology, we are hiring in multiple areas: ML, design, and web development.

 Researchers: we're especially interested in NLP researchers who want to jump into vision.
 Please share the 5 most recent papers you read and one fundamental assumption you think may be wrong (e.g., diffusion models require Gaussian noise).
 No worries if don't have an assumption to challenge.
-This is why you're joining us -- to discover new methods and expose flawed assumptions.
+This is the motivation to join us -- to discover new methods and expose flawed assumptions.
 Details: [hotpot.ai/jobs](https://hotpot.ai/jobs).

 ## Fine-Tuning